ogs22/cookbook/glossary/ln.md

-An abbreviation for natural logarithm. ln(x) means the natural logarithm of x, ie the inverse function of exp(x).
+An abbreviation for natural logarithm. ln(x) means the natural logarithm of x, i.e. the inverse function of exp(x).